Active Substance: hydrocortisone

 Treatment of adrenal insufficiency in adults.

-What is Plenadren used for?
+What is Plenadren and what is it used for?

-Plenadren is used to treat adrenal insufficiency in adults.
+Plenadren is a medicine used to treat adrenal insufficiency in adults.
 Adrenal insufficiency (including primary insufficiency or Addison’s disease) is a condition where the adrenal glands (located just above the kidneys) do not produce enough of a steroid hormone called cortisol (also known as the stress hormone because it is released in response to stress).
 Symptoms include weight loss, muscle weakness, fatigue, low blood pressure, and sometimes darkening of the skin.
 Adrenal insufficiency can require life-long treatment to replace the missing cortisol.

 Because the number of patients with adrenal insufficiency is low, the disease is considered ‘rare’, and Plenadren was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 22 May 2006.